Licensed Clinical Social Worker

 Specialties

 I work with foster and adoptive parents who want to explore the complexities of parenting after trauma/loss.
-I use an attachment based framework to support you in building a homelife where your child feels fully seen and valued.
+I use an attachment based framework to support you in building a home where your family feels fully seen and valued.
 As a former foster parent and now adoptive parent, I understand the experience of building attachment with a child/children from the ground up.

-If you look around and see a bunch of fairly happy parents that seem to think parenting isn't that hard while you feel like you're drowning in your child's endless needs and a pool sized pile of laundry, I can help.
+If you look around and see a bunch of fairly happy parents that seem to think parenting isn't that hard, while you feel like you're drowning in your child's endless needs, I can help.
 You may have a few small issues you want to discuss or maybe you have tried every last trick in the book and nothing works.
 I can help you reclaim yourself while allowing you to be the skilled, confident, and nurturing role model you are meant to be.

 I work with parents figuring out how to best support their PDA kids.
 Learning to parent a child with a sensitive nervous system can sometimes feel like we are diffusing bombs more than enjoying life- but this does not have to be the case.
 I can support you in finding the joy in your unique parenting journey.